-Selling, general and administrative expenses consist primarily of payroll, rent and professional services such as accounting and legal services.
-For the three and six months ended June 30, 2023 compared to the same periods in 2022, selling, general and administrative expenses have increased due to activities to prepare for commercial launch.
+Selling, general and administrative expenses consist primarily of payroll, rent and professional services such as accounting, legal, marketing and commercial preparation services.
+For the three and nine months ended September 30, 2023 compared to the same periods in 2022, selling, general and administrative expenses have increased due to activities to prepare for commercial launch.